migueltorrescosta/oxnx/README.md

 8. Make a merge request from your branch to the master branch

 # Feedback
-If there is anything that is not clearly explained you want help setting the above feel free to contact me on miguel.torres@worc.ox.ac.uk .
+If there is anything that is not clearly explained or if you want assistance while setting the above feel free to contact me on miguel.torres@worc.ox.ac.uk .